felixpeters/go-meetup-darmstadt/README.md

 * Use `go install` in order to build an executable which can be found in your `$GOPATH/bin` directory.

-## Testing

-In order to run all tests, simply type `go test`.
-Some useful flags you should
-consider:
-* `-v`: verbose mode, e.g. lists test methods
-* `-cover`: gives you test coverage statistics
-* `-run`: Specify test cases  and subtests that you want to run
-  * `-run ''`: Run all tests
-  * `-run Root`: Run top-level tests matching "Root", e.g. "TestRootHandler"
-  * `-run Sine/Input=float`: Run top-level tests matching "Sine", run subtests matching "Input=float"

-Pitfalls:
-* Test methods have to be public.
-* A parent test will only complete once all of its subtests complete.

 ## Running

 In order to test your app, you can simply run your main package using the